Updated: Apr 06, 2026

 Related: Iran's 20-Year Vision And Future Economic Outlook

-Looking at the Bahrain economy by sector, we see a country that’s steadily building a diverse economic base.
-In 2019:
+Looking at the Bahrain economy by sector, we see a country that's steadily building a diverse economic base.
+As of 2026:

 Bahrain’s financial sector is well-established, offering regional banking, insurance, and fintech services.
 The manufacturing sector is led by aluminum production and food processing, while the government sector supports large-scale employment and infrastructure growth.